Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 ## Pinout and hardware

 The pinout is the same as this [previous project](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface).
 If you want something very neat, you can follow the [instructions given here](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators?tab=readme-ov-file) to build a dedicated PCB.
-This PCB is also compatible with many other projects.
+This PCB is also compatible with many other related projects so it's a good investment, you won't regret ordering it.

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Pinout.png)